zxwang-cloak/Proteocistromic/README.md

-# Nature manuscript analysis code repository

-This repository packages the analysis code discussed in the manuscript into reviewer-friendly, GitHub-ready modules.
-The layout is designed to satisfy common Nature-family code availability requirements: source code is organized by analysis module, configuration is explicit, original scripts are retained under `legacy/`, and module-level README files describe dependencies, demo execution, and expected outputs.

 ## Packaged modules

 - `modules/01_chipseq_upstream` - ChIP-seq upstream processing from raw FASTQ to QC, alignment, peak calling, annotation, and motif analysis